Abhi-1504/BorneoAssignment/README.md

 In config.ini file the following configuration needs to be done:

+* minutes       : Interval in which the synchronization needs to happen
 * access_token  : Dropbox Access Token generated for a dropbox folder or full dropbox with correct permissions (_share.write_, _files.metadata.read_ and _files.content.read_)
 * end_point     : Elasticsearch Cloud endpoint
 * username      : Elasticsearch Username